Where Mathematics Comes From: Critical response

 Many working mathematicians resist the approach and conclusions of Lakoff and Núñez.
 Reviews of WMCF by mathematicians in professional journals, while often respectful of its focus on conceptual strategies and metaphors as paths for understanding mathematics, have taken exception to some of the WMCF's philosophical arguments on the grounds that mathematical statements have lasting 'objective' meanings.
-For example, Fermat's Last Theorem means exactly what it meant when Fermat initially proposed it 1664.
+For example, Fermat's Last Theorem means exactly what it meant when Fermat initially proposed it in 1664.
 Other reviewers have pointed out that multiple conceptual strategies can be employed in connection with the same mathematically defined term, often by the same person (a point that is compatible with the view that we routinely understand the 'same' concept with different metaphors).
 The metaphor and the conceptual strategy are not the same as the formal definition which mathematicians employ.
 However, WMCF points out that formal definitions are built using words and symbols that have meaning only in terms of human experience.

 Critiques of WMCF include the humorous: